 Getting a volunteer to help you with Facebook Ads for church isn’t as hard as you might imagine.
 If your church has a strong youth contingent, especially those within college working towards business degrees, you can help them gain valuable experience.

 Place a callout on your church bulletin for a volunteer along with a link to the details of the volunteer opportunity.
-In your bulletin, highlight the value this career experience offers along with the vital role it will play in helping the church meet its missions.
+In your bulletin, highlight the value this career experience offers in addition to the vital role it will play in helping the church meet its missions.

-Last of all, set a timeline for the volunteer experience.
+Finally, set a timeline for the volunteer experience.
 You don’t want to frame the Facebook ad work as a forever commitment.
 At some point, you’ll have to let the volunteer move on from their journey into Facebook Ads for churches.
-In the leadup to the deadline, make sure you have a plan to transition someone else into the management of the Facebook Ads.
+In the lead-up to the deadline, make sure you have a plan to transition someone else into the management of your church’s Facebook Ads.

 The management will take much less time, so this could be done by your pastor, church staff or church leadership.